 Take a look at the cover image at top from Avon (thanks to the great fantasy illustrator Don Ivan Punchatz).
 You're getting exactly that!
 The amulet gets passed inadvertently from victim to victim; Sarah nearly goes out of her mind with fear trying to figure out just how that happens.
 With her superstitious next-door neighbor Becca, they try to track its path, but can never quite manage to stop the amulet's power.
 Effortlessly McDowell lets us into the minds of the people who wear it, and how it suddenly makes them commit the most horrible deeds - horrible deeds that seem all too rational to the people who perpetrate them: the mother who cannot stand her screaming children, the wife who realizes her husband is cheating on her, the teenage babysitter who just knows how to discipline an infant...

-The Amulet is a near-perfect example of a paperback original horror novel.
+The Amulet is a near-perfect example of a paperback original horror novel—even its cover art, by Don Ivan Punchatz, is a great representation of the genre.
 Author McDowell graces us with a truly despicable villain, a sympathetic heroine, a vivid and engaging sense of place and time, and yes, scenes of unsettling, inventive violence and horror and bloodshed.
 The innocent suffer, yet perhaps no one's hands are clean; the factory that creates mechanisms of death and employs so many in the town stands in for our complicity in the violence that stains not just faraway lives but those in our very own homes.

 Obtain The Amulet by any means necessary.